JanNeuendorf/SVC16/README.md

 > [!NOTE]
 > You can have data blobs in the binary that does not correspond with the opcodes.
-> This is fine **until and unless** you extensively try to run this blob of data as code.
+> This is fine **until and unless** you explicitly try to run this blob of data as code.

 If one of the three arguments is not used, it can be set to any value, but it can not be omitted.